KWB-R/fakin/content/talk/2019-03-11_workshop-lessons-learned/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["communication internal", "workshop", "lessons learnt", "test projects", "qms"]
+tags = ["communication internal", "workshop", "lessons learnt", "test projects", "qms", "knowledge repo", "best practices"]

+tools = ["limesurvey"]

 # Slides (optional).
 #   Associate this talk with Markdown slides.